 sugar cane prawns and vermicelli lettuce DIY wraps ($14.00):

 Each DIY wrap dish is provided with a plate of fresh pieces of lettuce, mint, perilla leaves and bean sprouts.
-Now to fun part begins!
+Now the fun part begins!

 I do the exact same with the spring rolls and pork but usually I break the spring rolls in half so it's easier the wrap up.